se-edu/learningresources/contents/javascript/Javascript-framework-Redux.md

 1. You need a single source of truth
 1. You find keeping everything in a top-level parent component is not enough

-Another good rule of thumb is to figure out if you have any problems managing state in your application without Redux.
-If you don't have any, then you don't really need Redux <popover effect="scale" header="As said by Dan Abramov (one of the creators of Redux)" content="_I would like to amend this: don't use Redux until you have problems with vanilla React._">If you don't have any, then you don't really need Redux.</popover>
+Another good rule of thumb is to figure out if you have any problems managing state in your application without Redux. <popover effect="scale" header="As said by Dan Abramov (one of the creators of Redux)" content="_I would like to amend this: don't use Redux until you have problems with vanilla React._">If you don't have any, then you don't really need Redux.</popover>

-There are many other sites and articles speaking of why you shouldn't or when you shouldn't use Redux.
-If you are interested, there are articles <sup>[[3]](#footnote3)</sup> <sup>[[4]](#footnote4)</sup> that provide more information and thoughts on when Redux is meant to be used.
+There are many other articles on why you shouldn't or when you shouldn't use Redux.
+If you are interested, some articles <sup>[[3]](#footnote3)</sup> <sup>[[4]](#footnote4)</sup> are available at the end of this page for further reading.

 ## Getting Started with Redux